mjpclab/jquery-tab/README.md

 # Specify options
 There are two ways to specify options.
 By `data-` attribute and by `tab()` method.
 ## Specify options by `data-` attribute
-Option names become html attribute prefixed with `data-`.
+Option names become html attribute prefixed with `data-` on region element.
 Words are always in lower case and separated by `-`.
 Only available for primitive option value.
 ```html
 <div class="region" data-fixed-height="true">
 	......